 Throughout most of the 20th century, brooches have been an incredible medium for creativity.
 It’s arguably the most expressive figurative style of jewelry.
 Why you ask?
 Well, a brooch doesn’t have to fit around a neck, wrist, finger or ear.
 It’s like a small sculpture that is worn on fabric.
 If you want to get a glimpse at one of the masters of the medium check out the Schlumberger designs in the exhibit Drawn to Beauty: The Life and Atelier of Jean Schlumberger.

-One reason brooches fell out of favor is that the great works can be heavy and they require a substantial fabric to hold them up.
-As women’s daytime attire became increasingly more casual and made with lighter fabrics, the designs fell out of favor.
+As women’s daytime attire became increasingly more casual and made with lighter fabrics, brooches began to fall out of favor.
 I would say brooches were pretty much gone by the minimalist 90s.
 And yes, brooches may look pretty razzle-dazzle from today’s perspective but most were designed to be worn during the day.

 When you see a women wearing a brooch today, they are generally a connoisseur level of collector.
 Often the pieces are styled in some incredible eye-catching way.
 On the red carpet, when a brooch shows up on a woman, its almost always vintage and usually worn in the hair.